 This memorial proposal includes a street-level landscaped park for public ceremonies.
-The park would have a circular skylight with a vertical blue laser light, projecting upward from the location of the unidentified remains.
-The memorial would also have an underground level with a "monument to the unidentified," a wall of names, a stone and terrazzo plaza, an illuminated reflecting pool, and granite walls with inscriptions and etched insignias.
-The unidentified remains would be below this lower level.
-Individuals' names would be etched on a glass wall at the northern footprint.
-The names would be organized by date, location, and "civilian or non-civilian" identity.
-Access to bedrock level at the slurry wall would be provided.
+The park has a circular skylight with a vertical blue laser light, projecting upwards from the location of the unidentified remains.
+The memorial also has an underground level with a "monument to the unidentified," a wall of names, a stone and terrazzo plaza, an illuminated reflecting pool, and granite walls with inscriptions and etched insignias.
+The unidentified remains are below this lower level.
+Individuals' names will be etched on a glass wall at the northern footprint.
+The names will be organized by date, location and "civilian or non-civilian" identity.
+Access to bedrock level at the slurry wall is provided.